 Unfortunately, the EU-SILC is not designed to capture the sectoral composition and occupational structure of the workforce.
-Despite considerable effort to extract the information on our part, the microdata's sample size was too small to reliably breakdown the changing sectoral and occupational structure of the workforce according to population density.
+Despite considerable effort to extract the information on our part, the microdata's sample size was too small to reliably breakdown the changing sector and occupations of the workforce in areas of differing population density.
 That said, state-wide trends in inequality are potentially fruitful as they broadly track what happens elsewhere - when overall inequality increases, inequality increases in dense areas too, for instance.
 The decision then is whether to use EU-SILC data to look at trends in the sectoral composition of the workforce, or another source such as the Labour Force Survey (LFS) which is more appropriate, but which may contradict somewhat the data from which we calculated inequality.